katydecorah/katydecorah.github.io/_posts/2013-11-05-random-customizable-balloons.md

 At this point, I thought I was finished, but when I changed the width and height of the balloons to make them smaller, I noticed that the they didn't scale so well.
 The pseudo elements were no longer centered at the bottom of the balloon and the balloons were awkwardly spaced.

-Time to make this thing scalable.
+## Let's make this thing scalable.

-I decided on a key variable that would ultimately make the rules for the code, the balloon width, or `$balloonWidth`.
+I decided that the balloon width, or `$balloonWidth`, would be the main variable in keeping my proportions tight.
 From this variable, I calculated the height of the balloons by hitting `height: $balloonWidth * 1.25`.
-Now the height and width of my balloons will stay in proportion.
+Now the height and width of my balloons are in proporation.

 Next, I adjusted my `:before`, or the rubber tie part of the balloon, to be in proportion with the width of the balloon.
 Here's what I came up with: